Opening day, a bit before 10 a.m.:

 A lady from the neighborhood was looking for her morning coffee.
 She saw an open door, and walked in.
 Only it wasn’t a new neighborhood bar, it was the front door to our new office.

-We were happy to hear that our new space feels so welcoming.
+We were happy to hear our new space feels so welcoming.
 Benvinguts, Bienvenido, Bem vinda, Üdvözöljük, Willkommen—Welcome.

 Come on in, the bar's open!